fabianmakila/PremiumVanish-Expansion/README.md

-# Example-Expansion
+# PremiumVanish-Expansion
-Example Expansion for MiniPlaceholders
+PremiumVanish Expansion for MiniPlaceholders